MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

         -Ddebugger.port=<8000> \
         -Ddebugger.out.path=<path to the Executable file (application.out)> \
         -Ddebugger.features.out.path=<comma-separated list of the Feature files with debug information (*.fodbg files).
 To be used if you want to debug an installed Sandboxed Application> \
-        -Ddebugger.out.ihex.path=<comma-separated list of the memory dump files in Intel hex format or a single file containg all the dumped memory> \
+        -Ddebugger.out.hex.path=<comma-separated list of the memory dump files in Intel Hex format or a single file containg all the dumped memory> \
         -jar microej-debugger-proxy.jar

 Open the SDK and run a :ref:`Remote Java Application Launch <debug_on_device>` to debug your code.

 .. note::

-    If you have multiple hex files generated in the previous step, you can if you want merge them into a single hex file.
+    If you have multiple ``*.hex`` files generated in the previous step, you can if you want merge them into a single ``*.hex`` file.

-    It will be easier to use a single hex file than multiple files in the Debugger Proxy command line.
+    It will be easier to use a single ``*.hex`` file than multiple files in the Debugger Proxy command line.

-    You can run the following shell script to merge all the hex files into a single file called ``all.hex`` for example.
+    You can run the following shell script to merge all the ``*.hex`` files into a single file called ``all.hex`` for example.

-    Make sure to move to the directory where hex files are generated before running the script.
+    Make sure to move to the directory where ``*.hex`` files are generated before running the script.

     - On Windows workstation